 The Participation Report, shown in Figure 1, allowed teachers, principals, and district staff to see which students had not yet completed their tests.
+The Participation Report for spring 2019 was similar to that for spring 2018 shown below.
 Users could select from a series of options to customize the group of students whose participation status was to be reviewed for a particular grade and subject, such as those who had started but had not completed their test or those who had not yet begun their test.
 Users could export the list into an Excel file and download the file.